ronaldnl76/Harden-Windows-Server/README.md

 ## Contribute

-I would be happy to extend the collection of scripts.
+I would be happy to extend the collection of GPO's.
 Just open an issue or send me a pull request.

 ### Important Websites: